sportsdatasolutions/python_project_template/getting_started_deepnote.md

 #### ```Contributing```

-> Instructions for contributing to the porject.
+> Instructions for contributing to the project.
 ```

 ## Dependencies